If I’m Injured on the Job in Florida, Should I File for Workers’ Compensation or Sue for Personal Injury?

 Compensation isn’t limited to employees injured on the job.
 Anyone who is injured due to the carelessness or negligence of another may be eligible to bring a personal injury lawsuit.
 But in order to recover damages, the injured party, or plaintiff, must prove that:

 - The defendant acted in a negligent manner.

 - Their negligence caused the plaintiff to be injured.

 - The injury caused the plaintiff to suffer damages.

-Although workers’ compensation provides financial as well as other benefits to an injured worker, the amount is relatively modest compared to the awards that can be obtained in a personal injury lawsuit.
-Personal injury cases sometimes produce awards in the thousands or even millions of dollars, but there is no guarantee what kind of award a case might bring, especially if it goes in front of a jury, which can be unpredictable.
+Although workers’ compensation provides financial and other benefits to an injured worker, the amount is relatively modest compared to the awards that can be obtained in a personal injury lawsuit.
+Personal injury cases sometimes produce awards in the thousands or even millions of dollars, but there is no guarantee what kind of award a case might bring, especially if it goes in front of a jury.

 Workers’ Compensation Claim or Personal Injury Lawsuit?

-While no proof of fault needs to be made for workers’ compensation benefits to be paid, if workers compensation benefits are made available to an injured worker, he gives up his legal right to sue the employer for personal injury or wrongful death, except in certain limited situations:
+It is not necessary to establish proof of fault in workers’ compensation cases.
+However, once benefits are awarded, the injured worker gives up their legal right to sue the employer for personal injury or wrongful death, except in certain limited situations:

 - The employer intentionally caused harm to the employee.

 - The injury involved a defective product or a toxic substance.